bl4de/research/raa-ransomware-analysis/README.md

-RAA contains 3rd party library, used for all encoding purposes.
+RAA contains 3rd party library, used for all encoding and encryption  purposes.
 It's **CryptoJS** library (source code available here https://code.google.com/archive/p/crypto-js/ or GitHub fork here https://github.com/sytelus/CryptoJS).

 Analysis of CryptoJS is not a part of this writeup - as originally this library is not a part of RAA :)